XgDuan/WSDEC/README.md

   + Download from the [official website](https://cs.stanford.edu/people/ranjaykrishna/densevid/);
     (Note, after you download the C3D features, you can either place it in the `data` folder and rename it as `anet_v1.3.c3d.hdf5`, or create a soft link in the data dictionary as `ln -s YOURC3DFeature data/anet_v1.3.c3d.hdf5`)
 + Download the dense video captioning data from the [official website](https://cs.stanford.edu/people/ranjaykrishna/densevid/);
-  (Similar with the C3D feature, you are supposed to place the download data in the `data` folder and rename it as `densecap`)
+  (Similar to the C3D feature, you are supposed to place the download data in the `data` folder and rename it as `densecap`)
 + Download the data for the official evaluation scripts `densevid_eval`;
   + run the command `sh download.sh` scripts in the folder `PREFIX/WSDEC/third_party/densevid_eval`;